Skip to content

 • Return on marketing investment

 For maximum clarity, organize your metrics into a structured dashboard that highlights not just the numbers but the competitive gaps and opportunities they reveal.
-This visual approach makes patterns more apparent and helps prioritize where to focus improvement efforts.

 Remember that context matters—a metric showing you're behind competitors isn't automatically negative if you're deliberately pursuing a different strategy or position in the market.
 For more insights, explore our guide to market research analysis.